Azure Identity Management and access control security best practices

 Organizations that don’t enforce data access control by using capabilities like Azure RBAC might be giving more privileges than necessary to their users.
 This can lead to data compromise by allowing users to access types of data (for example, high business impact) that they shouldn’t have.

 Lower exposure of privileged accounts

 Securing privileged access is a critical first step to protecting business assets.
 Minimizing the number of people who have access to secure information or resources reduces the chance of a malicious user getting access, or an authorized user inadvertently affecting a sensitive resource.

 Privileged accounts are accounts that administer and manage IT systems.
 Cyber attackers target these accounts to gain access to an organization’s data and systems.
 To secure privileged access, you should isolate the accounts and systems from the risk of being exposed to a malicious user.

 We recommend that you develop and follow a roadmap to secure privileged access against cyber attackers.
-For information about creating a detailed roadmap to secure identities and access that are managed or reported in Azure AD, Microsoft Azure, Office 365, and other cloud services, review Securing privileged access for hybrid and cloud deployments in Azure AD.
+For information about creating a detailed roadmap to secure identities and access that are managed or reported in Azure AD, Microsoft Azure, Microsoft 365, and other cloud services, review Securing privileged access for hybrid and cloud deployments in Azure AD.

 The following summarizes the best practices found in Securing privileged access for hybrid and cloud deployments in Azure AD: